THIS country has some of the most remote locations in the world, but it doesn’t mean you have to rough it to see the best the Outback has to offer.

-1. Home Valley Station sits on the eastern edge of the Kimberley, beside the Pentecost River and Cockburn Range, with the West Australian property an easy 90-minute run in a four-wheel-drive from Kununurra Airport.
+1. Home Valley Station (below) sits on the eastern edge of the Kimberley, beside the Pentecost River and Cockburn Range, with the West Australian property an easy 90-minute run in a four-wheel-drive from Kununurra Airport.

 The working cattle station on the Barclay Stock Route offers a variety of accommodation options to travellers, from camp sites and eco-tents to modern guesthouse rooms and luxury ‘grass castles’.